 - The meeting should be hosted at a convenient time for the parents/families. - Appropriate translations should be available for parents/families. - This meeting should advise parents/families that the school is a Title I, Part A Schoolwide campus, along with explanations of the meaning and requirements of this program. - This meeting should inform parents/families of their "Right to be Involved."

 Additional Meetings

 Also, a flexible number of meetings must be offered throughout the school year.
-The District requires at least four meetings a year.
-Each meeting must be offered twice to accommodate parents (for a total of eight meetings).
+The district has mandated at least ten meetings a year as follows: